O'Melveny & Myers LLP - The Inside View

 Recruitment

-Berkeley, Chapman, Chicago, Columbia, Duke, Fordham, Georgetown, George Washington, Harvard, Hastings, Howard, Loyola, Maryland, Michigan, Northwestern, NYU, Penn, Rutgers, Santa Clara, Stanford, UCI, UCLA, USC, UVA, Vanderbilt, University of Texas, Washington University, Yale.
+Berkeley, Chapman, Chicago, Columbia, Duke, Fordham, Georgetown, George Washington, Harvard, UC Law San Francisco, Howard, Loyola, Maryland, Michigan, Northwestern, NYU, Penn, Rutgers, Santa Clara, Stanford, UCI, UCLA, USC, UVA, Vanderbilt, University of Texas, Washington University, Yale.

 Recruitment outside OCIs: We aim to strike a balance between recruiting at national schools and regional schools within our various markets.
 We also participate in diversity career fairs and initiatives, such as Bay Area Diversity Career Fair and veteran recruiting events.
 We connect with a variety of law student organizations to host presentations, networking events, and sponsorships.